vmsmith/CookBook/offal_sweetbreads.md

 #### Poached with Macédoine

-A. Prep peas, carrots, beans, potatoes, and turnips
+Prep: Cut peas, carrots, beans, potatoes, and turnips

 1. Poach in salted chicken stock for 30 minutes